Puppy Housetraining 101

 4 months old = 3 to 5 hours

 6 months old = 5 to 7 hours

 Puppies should also go out immediately after waking up, during/after playing, and after finishing a meal.

 Some puppies benefit from a regulated food/water schedule.
 This trains their system to eliminate at more predictable intervals.
-Picking up your puppy’s food and water 2 hours before bedtime can help them to make it through the night.
-During the day, offer your puppy water for 10-15 minutes at a time and the best time is after he goes outside.
+Putting away your puppy’s food and water 2 hours before bedtime can help them to make it through the night.
+During the day, offer your puppy water for 10-15 minutes at a time and the best time is after they go outside.
 Then remove water until next time.

 Training a Puppy 101